Kaviyoor Mahadevar Temple: Deities

 The Main deity is known as Thrikkaviyoorappan.
 The Shivalinga is believed to be made of sand and darbha grass.
 According to the dhyanasloka (concept) Lord Shiva of Kaviyoor Temple is in a pleasant form and is sitting in lotus position (padmasana) embracing Goddess Parvati with his left hand, and also surrounded by his sons Ganapathi and Subrahmanya.
 The idols of Shiva as Dakshinamurthi and Ganapathi are installed together in the southern side of the main sanctum.
 Lord Ayyappan is installed at the south-west, facing east In the west Goddess Parvati is worshiped as Sreemoolarajeswari.
 This idol was consecrated in ME 1068 (AD 1893) as per the orders of Maharaja Sri Moolam Thirunal Rama Varma of Travancore.
 Outside the main sanctum in the north-west corner of the inner courtyard is the position of the Hanuman temple.
 The idol is small and faces east.
 This deity has more popularity than Lord Shiva.

 Outside the nalambalam (cloister) on the north- east side of the outer courtyard idols Serpent gods (Naga Raja and Naga Yakshi) are installed.
 The Deity of the Keezhthrikkovil Temple, situated beneath the main temple complex in the north- west side is Mahavishnu.
 Idol of this temple is made of stone, and is in standing position with four hands.

 History

 Though according to the main legend, this temple belongs to Treta Yuga, its actual time of construction is not known.
-But architectural styles represents the early stages of Kerala temple architecture.
+But architectural styles represent the early stages of Kerala temple architecture.
 The basement of the sanctum sanctorum belongs to the early 10th century or older.
-Several prominent historians share this opinion says that the presence of two 10th century inscriptions surely certifies this It is believed to have been constructed in the early years of the 10th century.
+Several prominent historians share this opinion, saying that the presence of two 10th-century inscriptions surely certifies this It is believed to have been constructed in the early years of the 10th century.